GerardoDiaz22/doc_search_ai/README.md

 - [ ] Add metrics to evaluate the performance of the model # Gerardo
 - [ ] Write report document # Jose
 - [ ] Add env variable handling for dev and prod # Gerardo
+- [ ] Add clean text before lemmatization to the document class # Gerardo
+- [ ] Check how are words with accents being handled by the tokenizer # Gerardo